mbrio/backbone.suggestions/README.md

   * `expiresIn` = The expiration duration of cached results. (default: 0.5 days)
   * `zIndex` = The z-index of the `<div>` containing element. (default: 500)
   * `cssClass` = The CSS class that is applied to the `<div>` containing element. (default: 'suggestions-menu')
+  * `offsetLeft` = The number of pixels to offset the position of the popup to by the `left` CSS property, position starts at the bottom left corner of the input field. (default: 0)
+  * `offsetTop` = The number of pixels to offset the position of the popup to by the `top` CSS property, position starts at the bottom left corner of the input field. (default: 0)
   * `selectedCssClass` = The CSS class that is applied to the `<li>` element that is selected. (default: 'selected')
   * `selected` = The callback that is executed when a suggestion is selected.
   * `initiateSuggestion` = The callback that is executed at the beginning of a suggestion.